 written in clear and plain language, particularly if addressed to a child; and free of charge.

-These requirements are about ensuring that privacy information is clear and understandable for data subjects.
-These requirements are about ensuring that privacy information is clear and understandable for data subjects.
+These requirements are about ensuring that the privacy information is clear and understandable for data subjects.
 This privacy notice deals with the overall privacy responsibilities of the school but includes a particular notice that applies to parents (or guardians) of children at RGS or applying to join RGS Worcester.
 The notice deals with two sources of data, that obtained directly from the subject and, data not obtained directly from the subject.

 Mr Ian Roberts OBE